Informing with Interest

-“I want you to discuss our 2Q performance in no more than 4 slides.”
+“I want you to discuss our 2Q performance in no more than four slides.”

-That was the directive given to my husband as he prepared for an upcoming project review meeting.
-In business, subject-matter-experts (SMEs) are asked to deliver these types of presentations daily.
-How well they do is a different matter.
+That was the directive given to a client preparing for an upcoming project review.
+In business, subject matter experts are repeatedly asked to deliver these types of presentations.
+How well they deliver them is a different matter.

 Using Professionally Speaking’s C.O.D.E.® process as a guide, build these critical skills to be an effective Expert:

-- Keep the text size no smaller than 30 point type
+- Use text no smaller than 30-point type.

-- Use visuals that help listeners grasp concepts
+- Use visuals that help the audience grasp concepts.

-- Avoid using the slide show as your script
+Bonus tip: Avoid using the slide show as your script!

 - Eye contact